Witness: Many dead in New Zealand mosque shooting

 #ReadLocal

+Peneha, who lives next door to the mosque, said the gunman ran out of the mosque, dropped what appeared to be a semi-automatic weapon in Peneha's driveway, and fled.

-Peneha says he went into the mosque to try and help: "I saw dead people everywhere."
+Peneha said he then went into the mosque to try and help.

+"I saw dead people everywhere.
+There were three in the hallway, at the door leading into the mosque, and people inside the mosque," he said.
+"It's unbelievable nutty.
+I don't understand how anyone could do this to these people, to anyone.
+It's ridiculous."

+He said he helped about five people recover in his home.
+He said one was slightly injured.

 Comments